 Zerain was climbing Nanga Parbat with Mariano Galvan as part of the 2x14x8000 project, which aimed to see 14 of the world’s 8,000 m. peaks climbed twice.

 While on the Mazeno Ridge, Zerain gave his last update to the Base Camp team on 24 June.
 Shortly after, his team lost contact with him.
 They would announce on 27 June, that they believed he and Mariano Galvan had lost power on their radio communicators.

 On 01 July, 2x14x8000 announced that a helicopter search of the Mazeno Ridge revealed signs of a massive avalanche.
 The team did not believe there was a possibility of survivors.
 On this day, the search for Zerain and Galvan was ended and the mountaineering world began to mourn, finally letting go of the hope they had so desperately tried to cling to.

-Since the announcement was made, thousands of fans, friends, fellow alpinists and family have shown their love of Zerain and gathered together from the corners of the world over social media to remember and honor a man considered to be one of the greatest Spanish alpinists.
+Since the announcement was made, thousands of fans, friends, fellow alpinists and families have shown their love of Zerain.
+They gathered together from all corners of the world over social media to remember and honor a man considered to be one of the greatest Spanish alpinists.